 - By Bus: Mendoza can be reached easily by bus from any major city in Argentina.
 The journey takes approximately 15 hours from Buenos Aires, 10 hours from Cordoba and 18 hours from Bariloche or Salta in different directions.
 In the months without snowfall the road opens up through the Andes, connecting Mendoza with Santiago, Chile.
 This scenic drive can take as little as 7 hours including the border crossing.

 - By Plane: The International Airport connects Mendoza with these same major cities mentioned above.
 However, tickets are very expensive in comparison to bus fares.

 - By Train: Metrotranvia runs between suburbs situated 15km outside the city into the old Mendoza railway station.

 - Salta: North of Mendoza towards the Bolivian border lies Salta, a beautiful colonial town best known for its authentic architecture and stunning scenery.

 - Buenos Aires: Argentina’s capital offers fantastic shopping, quirky markets and a wide variety of cultural hotspots.
 At night the city comes alive with some of the best bars and clubs in the whole of South America.

 - Bariloche: Head South and you’ll find Switzerland of South America, with snow-capped mountains, alpine architecture and the best chocolate for miles around.

-- Santiago: Take the incredible scenic drive through the Andes and you’ll soon find yourself over the border and into Santiago, Chile’s capital city.
+- Santiago, Chile: Take the incredible scenic drive through the Andes and you’ll soon find yourself over the border and into Santiago, Chile’s capital city.

 Written by: Chiara Pelizzari is an English Graduate turned Advertising Executive who has taken a year out to travel the world.
 Check out her travel blog for more great info and inspiration for you South America adventure.